cheetqhh22/API-Testing-Portfolio/README.md

 # Trello-REST-API
-The Trello REST API project is an API testing project using Postman.
+The Trello REST API and REQRES projects are API testing projects using Postman.